System Integration Explained: Methods and Approaches

-On average, the modern organization uses over 200 apps.
+On average, large companies use more than 200 applications across their enterprise.
 Each department uses between 40 to 60 applications — and individual employees each use at least a handful of their own.
+The number of apps deployed continues to increase for companies of all sizes, across many regions

 Integrated systems help organizations get the most value out of their apps.
-Connected apps can access relevant data faster and operate in concert with other vital system components.
-There are multiple types of integrated systems and multiple methods of integration — depending on your organization’s structure and tech stack.
+Connected apps can access relevant data faster and operate with other vital system components.
+Depending on your organization’s structure and tech stack, there are multiple types of integrated systems and integration methods to get there.

-Read on to learn more about system integration, integration structures, integration types, and the tools you’ll need to improve your organizational efficiency.
+Read on to learn about system integration, integration structures, integration types, and the tools to improve your organizational efficiency.

-System integration refers to the connections between an organization’s physical and virtual technology.
 For some organizations, this is simple; for others, it’s extremely complex.
 Integration complexity depends on the organization’s needs and desired functionality.
+But the goal for system integration is often to streamline processes, enhance data availability, and improve overall performance and decision-making within an organization.

 Consider a small organization of 30 to 40 people.
 Their systems and subsystems are entirely routed through Microsoft Office 365.
 Every desktop and work phone connects to the Office 365 ecosystem.
 The organization’s systems are already fully integrated because the organization uses a self-contained tech stack.